 In real life, any respectable and serious tasting occurs indoors.
 The tasting was inside a hotel, the wines served at a table with white table cloths by staff in white gloves.
 The wines were poured one by one in absolute silence.
 During Bottle Shock Live Watch, Spurrier explains, “In the movie, it’s a performance.
 In reality, it was a very serious blind tasting with only the participants in the room, apart from Patricia and myself.
 And our notes were not taken into account,” he continues, “the judges certainly weren’t talking to each other.”

-The Judgment of Paris was a turning point for wines from California, but also for all wines made in the new world.
+Overall, the Judgment of Paris was a turning point for wines from California, but also for all wines made in the New World.
 The importance of the tasting and its impact is astounding.
 Thousands of people owe their lives and success in wine to the Judgment of Paris.
 But the effects are not a see-saw.
 Just because California wines were on top in 1976, doesn’t mean that French wines went down.
 “It was a kick up the pants for French wine but that didn’t do them any harm.
 In fact, it was very much to their advantage,” says Spurrier during the live watch.
 As the saying goes, any publicity is good publicity.